 KOREAN WAR ENLISTMENTS FROM 2/4TH

-Five years after the end of WW2, Australia became involved in the war in Korea.
+Five years after the end of WW2, Australia became involved in the war in Korea, fighting alongside USA.
 They would remain for three years protecting South Korea.

 What encouraged these young men to enlist again?